 - any symptoms you have

-- treatment you’ve had in the past
+- what treatment you’ve had in the past

-- the characteristics of the cancer (such as oestrogen receptors)
+- the features of the secondary cancer

 Listen to a discussion with Claire Ryan (Macmillan Nurse Clinician – Metastatic Breast Cancer) about how secondary breast cancer is treated.